-$A{it} = \delta_0 + \delta_2 L_i \times CDS_t + \delta_4 T_t + f_i + e{it}$ where A{it} is a dummy variable =1 if in month t the investor i purchases the bank's bonds, CDS_r is the bank's Credit Default Swap in month t, L_i investor's i financial literacy dummy, r_i represents an index of the total return on the bonds issued by the bank, f_i and T_i are investor and time fixed effects, respectively.
-The difference between the two models is that in the second we capture the direct effects of the CDS and the return on the bond with the time dummies which also pick up any other time-varying common effect.
-If CDS captures the strength of the incentive to take advantage of conflict of interest its effect should be positive, once we control for the return on the bank's bonds.
-Obviously since literacy only varies across individuals any effect it may have on the investor decision to buy the bank's bonds is absorbed by the fixed effect f_i .
-The null that financial literacy helps consider the possibility of a conflict of interest entails $\delta_2 < 0$.
+where $A{it}$ is a dummy variable = 1 if in month t the investor i purchases the bank's bonds, $CDS_t$ is the bank's Credit Default Swap in month t, $L_i$ is investor's i financial literacy dummy variable, $r_t$ represents an index of the total return on the bonds issued by the bank, $f_i$ and $T_t$ are investor and time (month) fixed effects, respectively.
+The difference between the two models is that in the second we capture the direct effects of the CDS and the return on the bond with the time dummy variables which also pick up any other time-varying common effect.
+If CDS captures the strength of the incentive to take advantage of conflict of interest, its effect should be positive, once we control for the return on the bank's bonds.
+Obviously since literacy, as well as other individual characteristics and attitudes, only varies across individuals, any effect it may have on the investor's decision to buy the bank's bonds is absorbed by the fixed effect $f_i$ .
+The null that financial literacy helps consider the possibility of a conflict of interest entails $\delta_2 < 0$ .

-We estimate models [3] with a linear probability model and report the results in Table 5.
-In columns (a) and (b) the sample is composed of all individuals, observed each month from January 2007 to October 2009.
-Controlling for the return on the bank's bond, the CDS has a strong positive effect on the probability of buying the bank's bonds implying that investors are more likely to invest in bonds issued by their bank when the probability of default of that bank increases.
+We estimate models [4] with a linear probability model, which allows for straightforward inclusion of fixed effects and simple interpretation of the results.
+Standard errors are robust.
+The results are shown in Table V. In columns (a) and (b), the sample is composed of all individuals, observed each month from January 2007 to October 2009.
+Controlling for the return on the bank's bond, the CDS has a strong positive effect on the probability of buying the bank's bonds, implying that investors are more likely to invest in bonds issued by their bank when the probability of default of that bank increases.
 This is consistent with investors being pushed to buy by the seller rather than by their own choice.
-In fact, controlling for the bond return, investors should be less likely to invest in the bond when the probability of default as incorporated in the CDS increases.14 Interestingly, the interaction between the CDS and the level of financial literacy is negative and statistically significant (p-value 0.021) but its effect is economically very small.
+In fact, controlling for the bond return, investors should be less likely to invest in the bond when the probability of default as incorporated in the CDS increases.
+15 Interestingly, the interaction between the CDS and the level of financial literacy is negative and statistically significant (p-value 0.021), but its effect is economically very small.
 This suggests that financial literacy is likely to offer poor protection against potentially distorted advice.
-In columns (c) and (d) the sample is composed of investors who also had mutual funds15 in January 2007.
-The variable A{μ} is now equal to 1 if in the same month t the investor i both purchases the bank's bonds and sells mutual funds.
+In columns (c) and (d), the sample is composed of investors who also had mutual funds $^{16}$ in January 2007.
+The variable $A{it}$ is now equal to 1 if in the same month t the investor i both purchases the bank's bonds and sells mutual funds.
 This investor not only buys bonds when the associated (uncompensated) risk increases, but also, by selling mutual funds, reduces the degree of diversification on his portfolio.
-The results are in the same ballpark of the previous ones and confirm the small effect of financial literacy in protecting investors against potentially distorted advices.
+The results are in the same ballpark of the previous ones and confirm the